 On a $600,000 home, your traditional agent earns $18,000.
 If you negotiate the price down to $575,000, their commission drops to $17,250 — a $750 reduction for them.
 Their financial incentive is slightly misaligned with yours.

-The flat fee model aligns your agent's incentive with yours: close the right deal, at the right price, with no upside for them in pushing you higher.
+The 1% model scales proportionally with your purchase price, which still aligns your agent's incentive with yours: close the right deal, at the right price, without an outsized commission riding on the final number.

 When a Traditional Agent Might Make More Sense